nus-cs3281/2025/students/lyuanww/progress.md

 This enhancement reduces report generation time for users by eliminating the need to regenerate all report data (which could take several minutes) when only making text content changes.

+**Release Hosting:**

+* **Hosted the official release for [RepoSense v4.0](https://github.com/reposense/RepoSense/releases/tag/v4.0)**

+  * Consolidated contributions and merged features for the milestone
+  * Ensured updated documentation and changelog for end users

 **Bug Fixes and Documentation Improvements:**
 - Fixed outdated documentation in the developer guide (PR: [#2268](https://github.com/reposense/RepoSense/pull/2268))
 - Resolved an issue with HR elements not appearing in reports (PR: [#2279](https://github.com/reposense/RepoSense/pull/2279))